 Return of Title IV Funds

-aid is awarded to you contingent upon attending your classes for the term and your
+aid is awarded to students contingent upon attending their classes for the term and

-successful completion of the semester.
-If you fail to do this, you may be responsible
+successfully completing the semester.
+If the student fails to do this, they may be

-for repaying part or all of your financial aid.
+responsible for repaying part or all of their financial aid.

-A student receiving federal financial aid (Title IV Funds) may have his/her financial aid adjusted based on his/her date of official or unofficial withdraw.
-Title IV Funds consists of Federal Family Education Loans, PELL Grants, and SEOG Grants.
-EICC will return Title IV funds to the department of Education for students who withdraw before the 60% point in any given semester.
+A student receiving federal financial aid (Title IV Funds) may have their financial aid adjusted based on their date of official or unofficial withdraw.
+Title IV Funds consist of Federal Direct Loans, Pell Grants, and SEOG Grants.
+EICC will return Title IV funds to the Department of Education for students who withdraw before the 60% point in any given semester.

 These refunds will be made to the appropriate federal programs according to CFT Section 668-22.

 A student is considered to have withdrawn if they do not complete all of the days they were scheduled to complete within the semester.
 The determination of a withdrawal depends upon the original dates they enrolled in for the semester.